-Most OB productions are taking place in a given location.
+Most OB productions take place in a defined location.
 However, there are also events which are not stationary.
-This requires the production team to follow the event including carrying the whole equipment along the way.
 Coverage of cycling events is a typical example.
-There the OB vans as a communication hub are often replaced by helicopters and planes.
+This requires the production team to follow the event including carrying production equipment along the way.
+Communication hubs in OB vans are often replaced by helicopters and planes.
 These kinds of events also come with the requirement to cope with very high velocities.
 In Formula 1 races the cameras mounted on the vehicles need to be operated at speeds up to 400 km/h.

-Even though today audio and video material are sent back to the home base production facility for post-processing in order to prepare the final TV or radio services, there is a trend to carry post-processing remotely already.
-This requires the ability to access resources from the home base production facility as well as utilizing cloud services be it computational power or storage.
+Even though today audio and video material is sent back to the home base production facility for post-processing in order to prepare the final TV or radio services, there is a growing trend to carry post-processing remotely.
+This requires the ability to access resources from the base production facility as well as utilizing cloud services be it computational power or storage.

 In addition to production outside the premises of production companies, studio-based production is of paramount importance.
-To date, most studios are using mainly wired and purpose-built communication infrastructure.
-Depending on the circumstances this is costly and inflexible.
-Many production studios still utilize fixed line connections between for example cameras, mixers and galleries.
-However, in order to become more flexible and agile fully wireless workflows would be appreciated.
-However, studio productions are typically those where quite likely the highest quality and communication requirements are encountered.
-While under mobile or nomadic conditions concessions need to be made regarding the maximum available data rate for data transfer it would be much appreciated if for studio productions uncompressed or at least loss-less data transmissions could be utilized.
-Uncompressed TV signals can be over 12 Gbit/s for a high-resolution high frame rate video.
+Most studios currently use mainly wired and purpose-built communication infrastructure, Which can be is costly and inflexible.
+Many production studios still utilize fixed line connections between cameras, mixers and galleries.
+However, in order to become more flexible and agile, fully wireless workflows would be preferable.
+Studio productions are typically where the highest quality and communication requirements are encountered.
+While under mobile or nomadic conditions concessions can be made regarding the maximum available data rate for data transfer this is not the case for studio productions and uncompressed or at least loss-less data transmissions should be utilized.
+Uncompressed TV signals can require a network bandwidth of over 12 Gbit/s for a high-resolution high frame-rate video.

-Covering an event which takes place on a stage in a theatre or a concert hall lies somewhat between pure OB and studio production.
-Quite often there is infrastructure available at the location of the event which could be used by production companies under certain conditions.
-Then the question of seamless cooperation between different infrastructures arise under the condition that the production requirements can still be met.
+Covering an event which takes place on a stage in a theatre or a concert hall lies somewhat between an OB and a studio production.
+Quite often there is infrastructure available at the location of the event which can be used by production companies.
+The question of seamless cooperation between different infrastructures arises under this condition such that the production requirements can still be met.